This mall manager accounting system is affordable and fair - guaranteed!

 Additional Users/Stations

-A cheeky way of blind siding software clients with big increases in cost - charge a nominal amount for one user or station and escalate the cost with each additional user or station.
+A cheeky way of blindsiding software clients with big increases in cost - charge a nominal amount for one user or station and escalate the cost with each additional user or station.

-The ploy here of course is to make it as painless as possible to lure the client into the software at a lower cost and double up when limits are reached.
+The ploy here, of course, is to make it as painless as possible to lure the client into the software at a lower cost and double up when limits are reached.
 Yes, store owners may not be thinking of additional users/stations when shopping for software, and vendors are very aware of that, which is why this tactic is practiced routinely.

 Additional Locations

-Even if you're in a hurry, find out know what it will cost to open another store.
+Even if you're in a hurry, find out now what it will cost to open another store.
 When you're successful beyond your wildest dreams and get to that point, you'll be locked into the software and you will get clobbered with a big price tag for doubling up.

 Upgrades